 In 2020, Seedrs oversaw 265 total funded deals with £293m invested into campaigns, hitting the milestone of £1 billion invested through their platform on Christmas Day.

-Seedrs will provide you with a campaign manager responsible for handling the day to day needs of your campaign, supporting you throughout the process and answering any questions you may have.
-While your campaign manager is there to provide you with guidance and support, you will need to do most of the work promoting and managing your campaign for it to be successful.
+Seedrs will provide you with an investment associate responsible for handling the day-to-day needs of your campaign, supporting you throughout the process, and answering any questions you may have.
+While your investment associate is there to provide you with guidance and support, you will need to do most of the work promoting and managing your campaign for it to be successful.

 Prior to commencing your raise, Seedrs will provide you with an equity term sheet.
 It is designed as a summary of the investment structure and contractual agreements including: the nominee structure, required due diligence, key terms of the contract, and the documentation used on their end.

 Once your campaign has been launched, your campaign page will include a personalised dashboard containing key information and metrics about your live campaign as well as reminders for the steps you need to take to optimally manage and market your campaign.
 You will also have access to the Seedrs academy which offers a range of tools and resources to help you run a successful crowdfund.

 In exchange for their services, Seedrs uses the following fee structure: a success fee of 6% of all funds raised for hosting your campaign; a completion fee of £2,500 (excl.
 VAT) which covers administrative work undertaken on completing a campaign; and a payment processing fee to cover fees levied by Seedrs’ third-party payment processor (on average between 0.6% and 1.2% for most businesses).

 Seedrs has three key criteria that businesses must meet to be eligible for a crowdfunding campaign on their platform:

 1. The business must be based full-time in the UK, EU, EEA or Switzerland.

 2. The target raise should be over £/€50,000.